 - In conversations with representatives of the target culture(s), what are the conventions in terms of body language and facial expressions?
 Are people eager to engage in small talk?
 If so, which topics are appropriate for which contexts?
 Is there a specific code of politeness? - Try to think of a stereotype about your own or your host country (such as, for example, the Germans' love of punctuality).
 Keeping in mind the general nature of such cultural clichés, do you find this somehow confirmed or refuted from what you have experienced?
 In how far has your perspective been expanded and modified? - Humour is a mode of social interaction which may vary heavily depending on both the cultural and situational context you find yourself in.
-For example, watch several standup comedy routines or sitcom episodes pertaining to local, regional or national notions of identity.
-What do the jokes - and the ways in which they are scripted and performed - tell you about how people think about themselves and others?
-How do you experience the use of humour in everyday life?
+For example, watch several stand-up comedy routines or sitcom episodes pertaining to local, regional or national notions of identity.
+What do the jokes and the ways in which they are scripted and performed tell you about how people think about themselves, and others?
+How do you experience the use of humour?
 Are there any differences to your own culture?
 Which role does language proficiency play here?
-Other examples: awareness of environment and its protection, level of public security, awareness of international news broadcasting etc.)

-Category A: "Everyday Culture" - Daily Life & Festivities
+Category A: "Everyday culture" - Daily Life & Festivities

-Attend an event or analyse an aspect that belongs to the everyday culture of the community you encountered.
-Describe this event / aspect and reflect on its relevance to the community and also on the impact it has on you.
-What does this snapshot of everyday culture say about the larger picture that you have of the target culture?
-Such everyday cultural events / aspects could be found in the following places / could include the following:
+Attend an event or analyse an aspect that belongs to the culture of the community you encountered.
+Describe this event / aspect and reflect on its relevance to the community and also on the influence it has on you.
+What does this snapshot of culture say about the larger picture that you have of the target culture?
+Such cultural events / aspects could be found in the following places / could include the following:

 - your university

 - community life

 - shopping

 - food & cuisine

 - clothing

 - pubs and restaurants

 - markets

 - birthdays

 - family festivities

 - sports events

 - parades

 - seasonal fairs

 - extracurricular activities

 - ...